Poovithavelu/city-weather-and-news-dashboard-20876/weather_news_frontend/README.md

 This is a Vite + React + TypeScript app styled with TailwindCSS.

+## Requirements

+- Node.js >= 20.19 (or >= 22.12).
+Vite 7 requires a modern Node LTS.
+Older Node versions will fail to start the dev server.
+- This project uses ESM ("type": "module") in package.json.

 ## Scripts

 - `npm start` - start dev server (Vite, binds to 0.0.0.0:3000)